5 notorious compliance issues in the pharmaceutical industry

 Let's dive into some of the key recurring issues identified above.

 1. Absence of written procedures or failure to follow written procedures

 "The responsibilities and procedures applicable to the quality control unit are not in writing or fully followed."

-Probably the most significant concern for anyone responsible for implementing, deploying, and maintaining a QMS is effectively documenting procedures and work instructions that are easy to understand and execute.
+Probably the most significant concern for anyone responsible for implementing, deploying, and maintaining a quality management system is effectively documenting procedures and work instructions that are easy to understand and execute.

-Clear SOPs aren't just a regulatory requirement, however.
+Clear SOPs aren’t just a regulatory requirement, however.
 Strong procedures are a roadmap for quality.
-Consistent procedures lower noncompliance, deviations, and ineffective data.
-Common SOP pitfalls can include not collaborating, unclear responsibilities, or a lack of process.
+Consistent procedures lower noncompliance, deviations and ineffective data—but common pitfalls can get in the way of this.